Table of Contents

 What is a Chief Data Officer (CDO)?

 A 2015 study found that only 6% of organizations had a CDO.
-Still, fast forward to 2022, and a more recent paper concluded that 74% of organizations surveyed had a CDO, or Chief Analytics Officer, or both integrated into a single role.
+Fast forward to 2022, and 74% of surveyed companies had a CDO, a Chief Analytics Officer, or both integrated into a single role.

-While a CMO aims to achieve these goals through marketing strategy or a CFO through streamlined finance operations, a CDO uses data.
-To become a CDO is to reach the pinnacle of your industry.
-As such, the Chief Data Officer salary is often upwards of $300,000 in the US and Chief Data Officer jobs are highly competitive.
+While a CMO achieves goals through marketing and a CFO through finance, a CDO drives growth through data.
+To become one is to reach the pinnacle of your industry.
+Naturally, the Chief Data Officer salary reflects this level of responsibility often exceeding $300,000 annually in the U.S and Chief Data Officer jobs remain among the most competitive executive roles in the market.

 What does a CDO do?

-They must work closely with other executives and the CEO to determine how data-driven innovation will align with the company's vision and develop a data-driven culture to achieve this goal.
+They work closely with the CEO and other executives to align data-driven innovation with the company’s vision and cultivate a strong data-driven culture.
+CDOs operationalize data for collaborative projects, ensuring standardization and effective governance.

 How to become a CDO?